-- Information for the effective management of the programme of study is collected, monitored and analysed: - o key performance indicators - o profile of the student population - o student progression, success and drop-out rates - o students' satisfaction with their programmes - learning resources and student support available o career paths of graduates
+- Information for the effective management of the programme of study is collected, monitored and analysed: - key performance indicators - o profile of the student population - o student progression, success and drop-out rates - o students' satisfaction with their programmes - o learning resources and student support available - o career paths of graduates

-Students and staff are involved in providing and analysing information and planning follow-up activities.
+• Students and staff are involved in providing and analysing information and planning follow-up activities.

 - What is the procedure for quality assurance of the programme and who is involved? - Who is involved in the study programme's design and development (launching, changing, internal evaluation) and what is taken into account (strategies, the needs of society, etc.)? - How/to what extent are students themselves involved in the development of the content of their studies? - Please evaluate a) whether the study programme remains current and consistent with developments in society (labour market, digital technologies, etc.), and b) whether the content and objectives of the study programme are in accordance with each other? - Do the content and the delivery of the programme correspond to the European Qualifications Framework (EQF)? - How is coherence of the study programme ensured, i.e., logical sequence and coherence of courses?
 How are substantial overlaps between courses avoided?
 How is it ensured that the teaching staff is aware of the content and outputs of their colleagues' work within the same study programme? - How does the study programme support development of the learners' general competencies (including digital literacy, foreign language skills, entrepreneurship, communication and teamwork skills)? - What are the scope and objectives of the foundation courses in the study programme (where appropriate)?
-What are the pass rates? - How long does it take a student on average to graduate?
-Is the graduation rate for the study programme analogous to other European programmes with similar content?
-What is the pass rate per course/semester? - How is it ensured that the actual student workload is in accordance with the workload expressed by ECTS?
+What are the pass rates?